profmikegreene/nudge/flow.md

 ## Nudge questions sent to students

-* blank copy made of the student question survey
+* !blank copy made of the student question survey
-* name survey by using: instructor name + "Question" + date
+* !name survey by using: instructor name + "Question" + date
-* enter the question stem, correct answer, and distractors from the instructor question form
+* !enter the question stem, correct answer, and distractors from the instructor question form
-* set answer options to randomized order
+* !?set answer options to randomized order
-* schedule distribution for the weekday and time provided by instructor
+* !schedule distribution for the weekday and time provided by instructor
     * email distribution is sent To: <contact list>
     * other fields
         * Message:  use saved message (which needs to be created in advance, custom for each course)
     * SMS distribution is similar
-* send to course contact list drawn from the student contact survey, including mode of delivery (SMS or email) with a unique URL for each user
+* !send to course contact list drawn from the student contact survey, including mode of delivery (SMS or email) with a unique URL for each user
-* confirmation of distribution to LI staff or instructor??
+* !confirmation of distribution to LI staff or instructor??

 ## Students respond to Nudge questions